django-cms/cmsplugin-filer/README.rst

 A set of cms plugins that replace the plugins shipped with django-cms with versions that use file fields from django-filer.

 Warning: starting with version 0.10 support for django-cms 2.x was dropped (table renaming magic removal).
 Pin your dependencies to ``cmsplugin-filer<0.10`` for django-cms 2.x projects.

-NOTICE TO DJANGO 1.7 USERS:

-    To use cmsplugin-filer, you **must** use the latest commits from the 3.0.x branch of django CMS.

 Dependencies
 ============

+* Django >= 1.8
 * django-filer >= 0.9
-* Django >= 1.4
-* django-cms >= 3.0
+* django-cms >= 3.1
 * django-sekizai >= 0.4.2
 * easy_thumbnails >= 1.0
 * django-appconf
+* djangocms-attributes-field

 Installation
 ============